FrqSalah/FrqSalah/_posts/2024-06-01- Making-HTTP-Requests-Directly-from-Visual-Studio.md

 - Environments:
 ![Select enviroment for http requests](../_imgs/http-env-visualtudio.jpeg) Create and switch between environments (dev, staging, production) with different configuration settings using .env files.

+Effective API testing doesn't have to break the bank.
+While many tools boast comprehensive capabilities, they often come with hefty price tags and limitations on team collaboration.

+By using simple HTTP request files within your codebase, you can achieve robust API testing without the unnecessary expense.
+This practical approach not only saves your budget but also fosters better collaboration by allowing seamless sharing across your entire development team.